South Alabama Jaguars football: Steve Campbell era (2018–2020)

 On December 7, 2017, Steve Campbell, formerly head coach of Central Arkansas, would be the new coach for South Alabama football in 2018.
-Campbell coached for 3 seasons at South Alabama and went 3-9, 2-10, and 4-7 in those seasons.
-He was fired by the University at the end of the 2020 season after a 29–0 loss to rival Troy and finished with a 9-26 record in his time with the Jaguars.
+Campbell coached for 3 seasons at South Alabama and went 3–9, 2–10, and 4–7 in those seasons.
+He was fired by the university at the end of the 2020 season after a 29–0 loss to rival Troy and finished with a 9–26 record in his time with the Jaguars.

-Kane Wommack era (2021–present)
+Kane Wommack era (2021–2023)

 On December 12, 2020, Kane Wommack, the defensive coordinator at Indiana and former defensive coordinator at South Alabama, was named the head coach of the Jaguars football program.
-In his first season with the Jaguars Wommack went 5-7 overall and 2-6 in conference play.
-In his second season as the head coach, Wommack led the team to a 10-2 record (7-1 in conference play) and their first bowl game since the Joey Jones era.
+In his first season with the Jaguars, Wommack went 5–7 overall and 2–6 in conference play.
+In his second season as the head coach, Wommack led the team to a 10–2 record (7-1 in conference play) and their first bowl game since the Joey Jones era.
+In his third season as the head coach, Wommack led the team to a 7–6 record (4–4 in conference play) and their first bowl game win in program history.
+He was hired by Alabama as their defensive coordinator on January 15, 2024.

+Major Applewhite era (2024–present)

+On January 18, 2024, Major Applewhite, former head coach of Houston and offensive coordinator at South Alabama, was named as the new head coach for the Jaguars.
+During Major Applewhite's first season as head coach, he led the Jaguars to a 7-6 record (5 - 3 in conference play) and their 2nd bowl win in team history.
+The Jaguars secured a 30-23 victory in the Salute to Veterans Bowl against Western Michigan.